/ ˈdɪs saɪˌbɪzəm /

 noun

-1. a feeling of pensive frustration human beings have when they are hungry but are unable to imagine something that they would like to eat.
-Although generally felt by all throughout cultures all over the world, it is more frequently observed in those with little social interactions, most commonly by single men.
+1. a feeling of pensive frustration human beings experience when hungry but are unable to imagine something they would like to eat.
+Felt across cultures, it is more common in people with little social interaction, especially single men.
 Latin: dys- (painful, difficult) + cibus (food).

-2. the combined feelings of sadness and anger that humans can feel when they realize that none of the food options available fulfil their current desire.
-It can be felt both with and without the presence of hunger - desperately searching for something to eat in the fridge, calmly shopping for groceries, planning a dinner.
-Typically more present in people with low cooking skills and low levels of creativity.
-Recurrent cases of dyscibism are associated with bad eating habits (fast food), malnutrition (usually due repeated dishes for a prolonged time), and long periods without eating (intermittent fasting).
+2. the combined feelings of sadness and anger that humans can feel when they realize that none of the food options available satisfies their current desire.
+It can happen with or without hunger - while searching the fridge, calmly shopping, planning a dinner.
+It’s more common in people with limited cooking skills and low levels of creativity.
+Recurrent dyscibism is linked to poor eating habits (fast food), malnutrition from repeated dishes over time, long periods without eating (intermittent fasting), and strained romantic relationships.

-A note to myself: This webpage is a living extension of your brain as an attempt to reduce feelings of dyscibism in your life.
-It contains all dish options that you know how to cook.
-Through the filtering options below ▼, you can look into your brain in a less confusing way.
-You can see, sort, and compare all your possible options.
-There is no food option in your brain that is not here.
-If you cannot find something that satisfies your current needs here, you must learn a new dish and add it to the database.
+Note to myself: This is a living extension of your brain.
+All dishes that you can cook.
+Nothing fancy.
+There is no dish in your brain that is not here.
+If you feel dyscibism, learn a new dish and add it here.
 The richer the menu gets, the less dyscibism you should feel.